Posted on May 28, 2015 in Family Law by Angela Wipat

 This case demonstrates the seriousness with which the Courts treat allegations of contempt of Court, not only for private individuals, but also those acting within their employment.
 At the time the decision was made to stop contact between the mother and her children was made, a finding of contempt of Court was probably far from the minds of the social workers.
 However, what may have seemed like a simple decision at the time led to a significant finding in law against them, as well as a significant finding of expenses.
 That finding has since been overturned, demonstrating that those working in social work may be able to act out with the order of a Court, if they can demonstrate that they are doing so in the best interests of the child.
 This may well have serious implications for parents relying on the decision of a Court concerning contact with their child.
 It remains however that any order made by a Court, despite whether or not parties agree with it, should be adhered to.
 If you feel that a decision has been made in error, or that a decision was not justified, there are formal procedures through which that decision can be challenged.

-Jenny Strachan is a Solicitor in Dispute Resolution and Claims.
-If you have any questions about the content of this article, or require any advice in relation to Children's Panels, contempt of Court, or any other aspect of family or criminal law, please contact Jenny on the details below.
+Angela Wipat is an Associate in Dispute Resolution and Claims.
+If you have any questions about the content of this article, or require any advice in relation to Children's Panels, contempt of Court, or any other aspect of family or criminal law, please contact Angela on the details below.